syncfusion-content/maui-docs/MAUI/Picker/dealing-with-columns.md

 ## DisplayMemberPath

-When you have a collection of objects, and you want to display a specific property of those objects rather than the entire object by using the [DisplayMemberPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html#Syncfusion_Maui_Picker_PickerColumn_DisplayMemberPath) property in [PickerColum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html) class.
+When you have a collection of objects, and you want to display a specific property of those objects rather than the entire object by using the [DisplayMemberPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html#Syncfusion_Maui_Picker_PickerColumn_DisplayMemberPath) property in the [PickerColum](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerColumn.html) class.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}